-Management expects operating losses to continue for the foreseeable future.
-As a result, the Company will need to raise additional capital.
+The Company expects operating losses to continue for the foreseeable future and will need to raise additional capital to finance its operations.
+If the Company is unable to raise additional capital during the next quarter, then the above-mentioned conditions will raise substantial doubt regarding its ability to continue as a going concern.
 If sufficient funds on acceptable terms are not available when needed, the Company could be required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of its development programs.
 Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact the Company's ability to achieve its intended business objectives.